jocelyn-cs/ethics_fall2025/_pages/about.md

 Personal Life
 ---
 I’m a Minneapolis native with a passion for both technology and creativity.
 As a computer science student, I’m especially interested in game design because it allows me to combine these two worlds.
 One day I’d love to work with an indie game studio, or maybe even start my own!

-For more info on editing this page: configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.